HenryMorganDibie/fraud-detection-api/README.md

 # Fraud Detection API

 A production-hardened FastAPI service serving real-time fraud predictions from a pre-trained RandomForestClassifier.
-Built on the [Kaggle Credit Card Fraud Detection dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).
+The model accepts 30 input features — Time, V1–V28 (PCA-transformed), and Amount — and returns a fraud probability score between 0 and 100.

 This repo is a hardened implementation of a fraud scoring API, incorporating production improvements across performance, security, testing, Docker infrastructure, and deployment strategy.